 If after conducting an investigation under § 10.131(a) the Director is of the opinion that a practitioner has violated a Disciplinary Rule, the Director shall, after complying where necessary with the provisions of 5 U.S.C.
 558(c), call a meeting of the Committee on Discipline.
 The Committee on Discipline shall then determine as specified in § 10.4(b) whether a disciplinary proceeding shall be instituted under paragraph (b) of this section.

 If the Committee on Discipline determines that probable cause exists to believe that a practitioner has violated a Disciplinary Rule, the Director shall institute a disciplinary proceeding by filing a complaint under § 10.134.
 The complaint shall be filed in the Office of the Director.
 A disciplinary proceeding may result in:

 Suspension or exclusion of a practitioner from practice before the Office.

-, the Commissioner will refer the disciplinary proceeding to an administrative law judge.
+Upon the filing of a complaint under § 10.134, the Commissioner will refer the disciplinary proceeding to an administrative law judge.